Kaboom242/quillquest-stories/Golemheart/Chapters/Book1-Chapter2-Echoes_of_the_Ageless_Realm.md

 The familiar weight of her travel pack settled across Lin Xiu's shoulders as she made her way through the early morning streets toward the workshop behind her cottage.
 Three days had passed since accepting the Ministry contract, three days of methodical preparation that had transformed her usual collection of Witchcraft supplies into a carefully curated expedition kit.
 The rain had finally cleared, leaving the cobblestones gleaming under pale sunlight and the air crisp with the promise of good traveling weather.

 Her fingers traced the edge of a clay tablet tucked into her satchel, feeling the subtle ridges of the runes she'd etched there the night before.
 Protection wards, mostly, along with a few divination arrays that might help her understand whatever consciousness seemed to inhabit the mysterious dungeon.
 The familiar texture of the clay beneath her fingertips was reassuring, a tangible connection to the traditions her grandmother had passed down through generations of careful teaching.
+Sometimes, when the night was quiet, she imagined the old spirits of the land watching over her work, unseen but ever-present.

 The workshop door creaked open at her approach, though she hadn't touched the handle.
 Cairn always seemed to know when she was coming, some subtle awareness that extended beyond the normal range of constructed senses.
 She found her golem companion standing beside the workbench, massive hands delicately arranging travel supplies with the sort of precision that still amazed her after all these years together.